Superprof vs. Learner vs. Ruvimo: Best 1-on-1 Online Math Tutoring for High Schoolers

 And when tutoring is built around that reality, results follow.

 With a tutoring journey that began during her Master’s program, she discovered a natural ability to guide learners who needed extra support in mathematics.
-What started as helping undergraduates soon grew into private tutoring for high school students in Bangalore.
-After beginning her PhD in 2019 and transitioning to online teaching during the pandemic, she expanded her reach to students across India and abroad.
+What started as helping undergraduates soon grew into private tutoring for high school students.
+After beginning her PhD in 2019 and transitioning to online teaching during the pandemic, she expanded her reach to students across the US.
 Over the last five years, she has taught more than 100 learners—from middle school to college, including adult students preparing for advanced studies.
 Her experience with diverse age groups and academic backgrounds has strengthened her ability to adjust her teaching style with ease.
 Backed by a PhD in the very subject she teaches, she brings depth, clarity, and a fresh perspective to every lesson, making learning both accessible and rewarding.